alan-turing-institute/defoe/docs/specify-data-to-query.md

 ## British Library Newspapers dataset

-To run queries over the British Library Newspapers dataset, the file needs a list of the paths to the XML files corresponding to the newspapers over which the query is to be run.
+To run queries over this dataset, the file needs a list of the paths to the XML files corresponding to the newspapers over which the query is to be run.

 For example, suppose you want to run a query over two newspapers: